tryton/tryton/doc/index.rst

   - Base on order: The invoice is created when the purchase order is confirmed.
-  - Base on shipment: The invoice is created when the shipment is received and will contains the received quantities.
+  - Base on shipment: The invoice is created when the shipment is received and will contains the shipped quantities.
 If there are several shipments for the same purchase, several invoices will be created.
   - Manual: Tryton does create any invoice automatically.